KamKamm/-Internship-Hub/README.md

 # Abuja Internship Hub

-We're back!
-Use this repo to share and keep track of internship opportunities in Abuja, Nigeria for **Summer 2024**.
+We have arrived!
+Use this repo to share and keep track of internship opportunities in Abuja, Nigeria for the long run.
 The list is maintained collaboratively to benefit:

 ## Target Audience